dbarraca/Mind-Map/README.md

 # Mind Map

 Mind Map is a note taking web application.
-Board are a way to get a quick glance at your organized notes on a specific topic.
+Boards are a way to get a quick glance at your organized notes on a specific topic.
 Freely decide what notes go where.
 One useful feature allow you to open up note as boards themselves to see that note's sub-notes.

 ## To-Do List

 ### Back-End
-- [ ] Set up Mongo Database
+- [x] Set up Mongo Database
 - [ ] Populate DB with Notes
 - [ ] Populate DB with first Board
 - [ ] Fetch Board and notes from DB